Myndex

 For Developers

 There are several independent researchers evaluating APCA, and additional third party comparitive reviews that include demonstrations of the functional superiority to existing methods.
-The first two listed below are technical reviews by peers evaluating the APCA math and methods, and in comparison to WCAG 2 contrast methods and guidelines.
-APCA is open for peer review and discussion—please contact us if interested in performing an evaluation.
+The first few listed below are technical reviews by peers evaluating the APCA math and methods, including journal published peer reviewed papers.
+Some in comparison to WCAG 2 contrast methods and guidelines.

 Myndex Web Apps